 What you're talking about is that the person attempting to seek a 5K departure cooperates with the government.
 That means they have to sit down for a proffer session where they talk to the government.

-The government asks a bunch of questions about their involvement in a crime, and the government may also want to know about other crimes or people who were involved in the crime that the person is being charged with.
+The government asks many questions about a person's involvement in a crime, and it may also want to know about other crimes or people who were involved in the crime that the person is being charged with.

-For example, in our drug case, if somebody was caught with 10 kilos of methamphetamine and they were cooperating with the government, they would want to know where they went to get the 10 kilos of methamphetamine so they could try to go after what they call the supplier.
+For example, in our drug case, if somebody were caught with 10 kilos of methamphetamine and were cooperating with the government, they would want to know where they went to get the methamphetamine so they could try to go after what they call the supplier.
 That's one example of how someone could cooperate with the government by giving information.

 What is a Plea Agreement?

-Sometimes the language will go directly into your plea agreement.
-Other times, if it's dangerous for you to cooperate, they will usually give a separate agreement filed under seal.
+Sometimes, the language will go directly into your plea agreement.
+Other times, if cooperating is dangerous, they will usually give you a separate agreement filed under seal.

-That means you'll have a separate agreement that no one can see because it's sealed, and only the judge, the prosecutor, and your attorney will be able to see that.
+That means you'll have a separate agreement that is sealed and that only the judge, the prosecutor, and your attorney will be able to see.

 That cooperation agreement says that if you provide substantial assistance to the government, then the government will, in turn, give you cooperation points.